 The Journal of Personal Finance is a member benefit of the IARFC.
-You can access the full online version by logging into your membership or by joining the IARFC.
-Hard and Adobe PDF copies are available to Members and Non-Members; Order today.
+Members can access the full online version by logging into their membership or by joining the IARFC.
+Hard and Adobe PDF copies are available to Members and Non-Members.
+Order today.

 Members of the IARFC can earn CE credits through the Journal of Personal Finance (JPF).
 Register to take the IARFC JPF Online CE quizzes and receive two for $20.
 Two hours of IARFC CE will be awarded to anyone who achieves a score of 13 or higher per quiz.
 Only one submission per member is allowed, quizzes are available as JPF issues are published.
 To register for a the quiz click here.

 Charlene M. Kalenkoski, Ph.D., CFP®

 This study examines the factors associated with the decisions of U.S. households to save for the college education of their children using state-level data from the 2015 U.S. National Financial Capability Study.
 The results suggest that financially fragile households and those characterized by low income, low education, more children, no health insurance, and no homeownership are less likely to have college savings.
 Households who are willing to take financial risks and those with higher perceived financial knowledge are more likely to save for the college education of their children.
 Whereas bond- and loan-pricing literacy are the only components of financial literacy that are associated with a higher probability of college savings, the overall financial literacy score is associated with a lower likelihood of saving for college.

 Student Loan Debt Letters: How Colleges Communicate with Students